freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 You can do so using Tor Browser:

 #.
 Download Tor Browser from the `Tor Project website`_.
 #.
-Visit your *Landing Page*.
-#.
 Ensure the `Tor Browser security level`_ is set to "Safest"
    by clicking on the shield icon.
-Click on "Advanced Security Settings" and select "Safest" if necessary.
+If not, click "Settings…", then "Change…", then select "Safest".
+Finally, click "Save and restart" to re-launch the browser and apply the new settings.
+#.
+Visit your *Landing Page*.
 #.
 Verify that everything works as expected.
 #.
 Reload the page `using a different Tor circuit`_ by clicking on
    "New Tor Circuit for this Site" in the site information menu (padlock icon in